Osawatomie, Kansas: Community

 The community of Osawatomie offers a museum and driving tour for learning of its history, and also offers its residents various opportunities for recreation.
 There is an 18-hole golf course, and the Osawatomie City Lake for fishing.
 The USD 367 Sport and Fitness Zone (O-Zone) is also in Osawatomie, which has two indoor pools, an outdoor pool, a gymnasium, weight room, indoor track, and offers programs for all ages.
 The Karl E. Cole Sports Complex in Osawatomie is used for athletic events such as baseball, softball, soccer, and youth football.

 Osawatomie hosts the John Brown Jamboree, an annual arts, crafts, and music festival each summer.
 Each October, the Talking Tombstones event is held at Oakwood Cemetery, with reenactments of historical figures buried there, to remember their lives and contribution to the community's history.

+Film

+On March 13, 2010, the short film Change for a Dollar was filmed in Osawatomie.

 Government

 The Osawatomie government consists of a mayor and eight council members.

 Education

-Four schools comprise the Osawatomie USD 367.
+The community is served by Osawatomie USD 367 public school district.